Mactory/django-pluggableappsettings/README.md

 ##CHANGELOG

 ###v.
+1.1.3 (2016-01-27)
+- Adding the possibility to look for a settings value under a different name in the `settings.py` by usage of the `settings_name` parameter
+- Fixing a bug that caused all `AppSettings` instances to share the same cache of loaded settings.
+This could cause the settings to be overridden by other settings

+###v.
 1.1.2 (2016-01-15)
 - Adding an `override_appsettings` decorator / context manager to allow the overriding of AppSettings values in test